The OmPrompt Resource Centre

 Automated order management functions by turning traditional, paper-based processes into an electronic workflow.
 As a result, many costs are reduced or eliminated by removing the reliance on paper, stationery, equipment, and working hours needed to process customer and supplier documents manually.

-In supply chain, many transactions are still manual and are not created and shared using EDI or other electronic means <HYPERLINK to EDI>.
+In supply chain, many transactions are still manual and are not created and shared using EDI or other electronic means.
 These can include customer orders, claims, supplier invoices as well as many other documents.
 OCR captures the information on these and turns it into data that can be leveraged and received into the organisations ERP system.

 Supply chain entry errors can lead to incredible revenue leakage, and automation is how to avoid this entirely.
 OmPrompt uses OCR to accurately extract data from different manual, unstructured and semi-structured non-EDI supply chain documents across order-to-cash and procure-to-processes.